-Cerebral autoregulation: an adaptive mechanism that plays an important role in maintaining an appropriate blood pressure within vessels supplying brain tissue.

-Cerebral oedema: an excess of fluid within and surrounding brain cells.
+TERM DEFINITION Cerebral autoregulation An adaptive mechanism that plays an important role in maintaining an appropriate blood pressure within vessels supplying brain tissue.
+Cerebral oedema an excess of fluid within and surrounding brain cells.
 It has many causes, including head trauma, infections such as meningitis, a prolonged epileptic fit, and starvation of the brain's oxygen supply.
 It can result also from hyponatraemia and diabetic ketoacidosis.
 Since the brain is inside the rigid box of the skull, any increase in its volume by the presence of oedema leads to increased pressure on the brain.
 The effect is that pressure within the brain increases.
 This, in turn, restricts the amount of venous blood able to drain from the brain, which tends to increases oedema still more.
 The result is the patient becomes comatose (unconscious).
 Eventually, parts of the brain, particularly the brainstem are pushed down through the foramen magnum, the hole in the base of the skull which accommodates the upper part of the spinal cord.
 This impairs blood supply to the brainstem which may fail leading to loss of control over the heart, blood pressure and breathing.
 Sudden death may result.

-Cerebral palsy: an umbrella term encompassing a group of non-progressive, non-contagious motor conditions that cause physical disability in human development, chiefly in the various areas of body movement.

-Cerebral perfusion pressure (CPP): the net pressure gradient causing blood flow to the brain (brain perfusion).

-Cerebrospinal fluid (CSF): a clear, colorless, bodily fluid, that occupies the subarachnoid space and the ventricular system around and inside the brain and spinal cord.
+Cerebral palsy An umbrella term encompassing a group of non-progressive, non-contagious motor conditions that cause physical disability in human development, chiefly in the various areas of body movement.
+Cerebral perfusion pressure (CPP) The net pressure gradient causing blood flow to the brain (brain perfusion).
+Cerebral venous sinus thrombosis (CVST) A rare form of stroke that results from thrombosis (a blood clot) of the dural venous sinuses, which drain blood from the brain.
+Symptoms may include headache, abnormal vision, any of the symptoms of stroke such as weakness of the face and limbs on one side of the body, and seizures.
+The intracranial pressure (pressure around the brain) may rise, causing papilloedema (swelling of the optic disc) which may be experienced as visual obscurations.
+In severely raised intracranial pressure, the level of consciousness is decreased, the blood pressure rises, the heart rate falls and the patient assumes an abnormal posture.
+Cerebrospinal fluid (CSF) A clear, colourless, bodily fluid, that occupies the subarachnoid space and the ventricular system around and inside the brain and spinal cord.
 In essence, the brain "floats" in it.

-Cervical cord: that part of the spinal cord situated in the neck.
+Cerebrovascular disease A group of conditions that affect the circulation of blood to the brain, causing limited or no blood flow to affected areas of the brain.
+Cervical cord The part of the spinal cord situated in the neck.
+Chemoreceptor A sensory receptor that converts a chemical signal into an